 One study examined the cost and nutritional differences between fresh, canned, and frozen vegetables and fruits.

-This study was published in the American Journal of Lifestyle Medicine.
+This study was published in the Eating Well.
 This particular study examined 10 common fruits and 8 common vegetables which may be found in all 3 forms.

 For example, canned tomatoes have more lycopene and B vitamins in comparison to their fresh counterparts.
 Some canned vegetables, for example, beans, have more soluble fiber.
 This is shown to lower cholesterol and blood sugar levels and boost digestive health.

-Also when it comes to the cost differences, the canned products are much less expensive in comparison to the frozen or fresh products.
+Also when it comes to the cost differences, canned products are much less expensive in comparison to frozen or fresh products.

 But, there is more to this.
-Often the canned fruits have added sugar, while on the other hand, the canned vegetables might have high sodium levels.
-Furthermore, canned vegetables and fruits might not cause lasting fullness in comparison to the fresh equivalents.
+Often the canned fruits have added sugar, while the other hand, the canned vegetables might have high sodium levels.
+Furthermore, canned vegetables and fruits might not cause lasting fullness in comparison to their fresh equivalents.

 However, we need to take a look at everything.
 There is a concern that BPA, i.e., bisphenol A, which is a chemical in the plastic lining of the cans might cause the development of certain conditions such as reproductive dysfunction, type 2 diabetes, etc.

-What’s your opinion on frozen and canned vegetables and fruits?
-Do you find it easier to cook with fresh, canned or frozen products?
-If you find this article useful, share it with your friends and family.
+What’s the general opinion on frozen and canned vegetables and fruits?
+Do most people find it easier to cook with fresh, canned, or frozen products?